How Using Saunas for Weight Loss Can Boost Your Results

 Best Way to Lose Weight in the Sauna

-If you are interested in using your sauna to help you lose weight, there are some key strategies you can use to maximize your returns.
+If you’re interested in using your sauna for weight loss, there are several strategies you can follow to maximise your results.

 Now that we know the proven ways that saunas can help a person lose weight, let’s talk about some classic myths about saunas and weight loss.
 While some myths come from original points of truth, others are completely unfounded.

-So yes, saunas can help a person lose fat.
+Yes, saunas for weight loss can be effective, but only when you’ve already achieved a caloric deficit.
 But that will only happen if a person has burned enough calories throughout the day already to make a caloric deficit in the body.
 Then, the heat in the sauna may kick up a person’s metabolism enough to cause excess fat to burn.

-Note on Sauna fat loss: While it may sound like losing fat is as simple as eating less food than you need every day and then jumping in the sauna, that is certainly not true.
-While the body technically loses weight on a calorie deficit, that doesn’t paint the complete picture of what happens in your body when that deficit comes from not eating enough food.
+Note on Sauna fat loss: While the body technically loses weight on a calorie deficit, that doesn’t paint the complete picture of what happens in your body when that deficit comes from not eating enough food.
 The human body needs anywhere between 1,500 and 2,000 kcals to keep our body running smoothly.
 Any less than that, and you have a real danger of causing health problems.
 Your calorie deficit must come about from burning that 1,500-2,000 kcals through exercise and the sauna rather than not eating enough and then forcing yourself into the sauna.

-How Many Calories do I Burn in the Sauna?
+How Many Calories Can You Burn in a Sauna Session?

-While there is a specific product called the Sauna Suit, the general idea of this suit has been around for much longer.
-The Sauna Suit is a full-body jumpsuit, usually lined with metal foil or other insulation material, that claims to help people lose weight simply by wearing it throughout the day.
-The idea is that the insulated suit will make the wearer sweat, similar to the way people sweat in traditional wood-burning saunas.
 Before the Sauna Suit, athletes were known to take up a similar strategy by sleeping in an insulated sleeping bag to make them sweat more overnight.
 So, do these suits actually work?
 Well, that depends on what you’re looking to get out of them.
-Yes, sauna suits make you sweat, but if you are looking for transformative weight loss or even anything visible, then no, sauna suits don’t work.
 The sauna suit is not nearly as intense or healthy an environment as an actual sauna.
 The heat in a sauna suit is brought about by your own internal body temperature, which can never pass 37 degrees Celsius unless you’re sick.
 Wood-burning saunas, on the other hand, can genuinely burn twice as hot as this.

 While people in the know may sneer at the idea of saunas causing weight loss, there are indeed proven ways that the sauna can help a person lose weight.
 Using the sauna in combination with an engaging workout is a meaningful and unquestionable way to draw out your metabolism’s strength and burn a fair few more calories during a workout.
 Further, using a sauna after a workout is great for the rejuvenation of the body in general!